Chelmer and Blackwater Navigation: History

 Peter Muilman, a Dutch merchant living in London (and the father of Richard) called a meeting in Chelmsford on 2 October 1772, to propose improvements to the river, but a subsequent meeting decided that a new cut would be a better solution.
 Muilman announced that this scheme would probably not require any locks, and advocated that he should build it once Robert Whitworth had surveyed it, but nothing came of this.
 Finally in 1792, with navigations in other parts of the country bringing increased prosperity to the towns they served, the people of Chelmsford decide to avoid the opposition of Maldon by bypassing it, and terminating the navigation at Heybridge, on the River Blackwater below Maldon.
 Under the direction of John Rennie Charles Wedge surveyed the route in 1792 and Matthew Hall surveyed it in 1793.
 The new route would increase the length of the navigation by about 2 mi, but this plan formed the basis of a parliamentary bill.
-Despite spirited opposition by Maldon, the bill became an Act of Parliament on 17 June 1793, creating The Company of the Proprietors of the Chelmer and Blackwater Navigation, with powers to raise £40,000 by the issuing of shares, and a further £20,000 if required.
-Work started soon afterwards, and although John Rennie was officially Chief Engineer, the project was managed by Richard Coates, who had also assisted Rennie on the Ipswich and Stowmarket Navigation.
+Despite spirited opposition by Maldon, the bill became an act of Parliament, the Chelmsford and Blackwater Canal Act 1793 (33 Geo.
+3. c.
+93), on 17 June 1793, creating The Company of the Proprietors of the Chelmer and Blackwater Navigation, with powers to raise £40,000 by the issuing of shares, and a further £20,000 if required.
+Work started soon afterwards, and although John Rennie was officially chief engineer, the project was managed by Richard Coates, who had also assisted Rennie on the Ipswich and Stowmarket Navigation.
 The grave of Richard Coates stands in Springfield churchyard, while Rennie's original survey book for the canal has been preserved.

 The port of Maldon now tried to mitigate their loss, and with advice from Benjamin Latrobe, produced a plan to improve the Blackwater through Maldon to its junction with the Chelmer at Beeleigh, which was submitted to Parliament in 1793.
-Realising that this would make the final cut to Heybridge redundant, the Navigation Company opposed the Bill, and it was defeated.
+Realising that this would make the final cut to Heybridge redundant, the Navigation Company opposed the bill, and it was defeated.
 Latrobe submitted a revised scheme in April 1795, which was also defeated.
 This marked the end of his engineering career in Britain, as he emigrated to America shortly afterwards.
 Work continued on the navigation, with the first section from Heybridge Basin to Little Baddow opening in April 1796 and the navigation opening throughout on 3 June 1797.
 The final cost was around £50,000.